alex-ant/storage-validator/README.md

 # storage-validator
-Generate and validate directory checksum against all nested files
+Backup validator - generates and validates files' checksums in a specified directory

 ### Execution flags